 The appearance of Le Printemps in the art market is a big deal.
 Besides the fact that it is a fantastic painting, it also has a fascinating history.
 It was first exhibited at the Paris Salon of 1882, along with Un bar aux Folies-Bergère–the supreme masterpiece of Manet’s oeuvre.
 Although the official Salon system in France previously thwarted Manet’s hopes and plans for public success, recognition, and acceptance throughout his career, Le Printemps and Un bar aux Folies-Bergère put him on the pedestal of greatness.
 The submission of these two paintings, only a year before the artist’s premature death, brought him recognition and redefined Manet’s legacy.
-The works were enthusiastically received and led to a wide-spread call for reproduced images of both.
+The works were enthusiastically received and led to a widespread call for reproduced images of both.

 Of the four seasons, Manet completed only Le Printemps and L’Automne, Musée des Beaux-Arts of Nancy.
 It is no wonder that Adrien Meyer, International Director at Christie’s auction house cannot hide his excitement.
-“In this breathtaking painting Manet depicts a coquettish but self- assured Jeanne Demarsy as Spring.
+“In this breathtaking painting, Manet depicts a coquettish but self- assured Jeanne Demarsy as Spring.
 His distinguished use of black anchors the painting and emphasizes Jeanne’s fragility.
 Manet projects in this masterpiece an idea of the modern woman, feminine and free, attracting yet deflecting the gaze of the viewer.
 Le Printemps is one of the last museum-quality works by Manet to come to auction.
 When again will the market offer a picture that truly made Impressionist history?”

 Le Printemps has a long provenance.
 The painting’s first owner was Manet’s friend Antonin Proust.
 A journalist, Proust who had suggested the theme of the four seasons to Manet, acquired the painting in 1883.
 By 1902, the painting had entered the holdings of the important Impressionist collector J. B. Faure, the famed operatic baritone, who was an avid collector and great patron of Manet.
-In 1907, the dealer Durand-Ruel acquired the painting from Faure and shipped it to his New York gallery, from which it was purchased in 1909, having remained ever since in private hands.
+In 1907, the dealer Durand-Ruel acquired the painting from Faure and shipped it to his New York gallery, from which it was purchased in 1909, has remained ever since in private hands.